How to Create Your Author Website

 Whether building your own site or hiring a website designer, Squarespace is our preferred platform for authors and writers.

-Squarespace is an all-in-one website builder with templates that can be customized to your liking.
+Squarespace is an all-in-one website builder that can be customized to your liking.
 Comprehensive marketing tools can help you engage with your audience.
-And most importantly, Squarespace takes, care of website security for you.
+And most importantly, Squarespace takes care of website security for you.
 Authors moving from Wordpress to Squarespace enjoy the more modern platform and easier maintenance.

-See our in-depth Squarespace review that also looks at alternatives such as Wix, Wordpress, and Webflow.
+See our in-depth Squarespace review that also considers alternatives such as Wix, Wordpress, and Webflow.

 Step 4.
 Organize Your Content

 Most author websites will have the expected pages: Home, About, Book/s, Events, and a Contact page.
-Additional content might include a Blog, Foreign Editions, Book Club information, Press and Awards, FAQ, Privacy Policy, Resources, or other bonus materials.
+Additional content might include Book Club information, Press and Awards, FAQ, Privacy Policy, Resources, or other bonus materials.
+Some authors choose to showcase Foreign Editions or include a Blog.
+Other authors may highlight a Podcast or Writing Course.
 It is your site, you get to choose.

 Step 5.
 Optimize the Site